 2) I recently had a conversation about not being able to afford to be ill – literally.
 In Latvia, when you’re ill, you don’t get your full salary.
 On day one of your sick leave, your pay is exactly zero.
 From day two you get a certain percentage of your daily rate which changes, depending on how long a time you’re off work.
 This can mean a) you drag yourself to work no matter how much you’re suffering and spread the germs, or b) you suffer differently at the end of the month when you get considerably less pay.

-3) An expat I met at a dinner party was telling me about what she does and said ever so aptly ‘I’m so Latvian, I have three jobs’.
+3) An expat I met was telling me about what she does and said ever so aptly ‘I’m so Latvian, I have three jobs’.
 Madly, this has become the norm in Latvia.
 People are put under a lot of pressure to manage their time and I wouldn’t be surprised if this leaves some sort of mark on society, with so many people tired and overworked.

-4) The aforementioned taxi driver decided my colleague was the right person to boast to about the big salary he’d made last month.
+4) A taxi driver decided my colleague was the right person to boast to about the big salary he’d made last month.
 When she asked how a taxi driver could make that much money, he admitted it wasn’t just from taking customers from A to B. In fact, he also runs an escort service on the side.

 In short, most Latvians are what Alex would call “professional pie fingerers” (fingers in many pies – get it?).
 We are job jugglers and we make money as best we can.
 Even your GP is likely to have more than one source of income.
 Your neighbour definitely does, and your kid’s P.E. teacher is likely to.